1968 Iowa Hawkeyes football team

-The 1968 Iowa Hawkeyes football team represented the University of Iowa in the 1968 Big Ten Conference football season.
-Led by third-year head coach Ray Nagel, the Hawkeyes compiled an overall record of 5–5 with a mark of 4–3 in conference play, tying for fifth place in the Big Ten.
-The team played home games at Iowa Stadium in Iowa City, Iowa.
+The 1968 Iowa Hawkeyes football team was an American football team that represented the University of Iowa as a member of the Big Ten Conference during the 1968 Big Ten football season.
+In their third year under head coach Ray Nagel, the Hawkeyes compiled a 5–5 record (4–3 in conference game), tied for fifth place in the Big Ten, and outscored opponents by a total of 322 to 289.